dayzongithub/dayznotes/README.md

 - The village in the South-Eastern corner of the map but on a hill (not near the sea) there is a water pump in the garden of a red building.
 - The tiny village a quite a bit south-east of a Big radio tower (next to a smaller one and couple of old tanks) has a water pump close to a house and a tree whith not too much zombies nearby.
 Neighboring village more South western (with bigger houses) has a pond.
 - Most villages seem to have a water pump, but they're not always easy to spot.
+- If you really have to you can drink unfiltered/cleaned water from ponds.
+- If you have some bottle or cooking pot with you you can fill it for some thirst relief.
+Add some chlorine tablets ideally if you got your water from a dirty source.

 ### Survival tips